FNNDSC/pl-mgz2imageslices/README.rst

     Should be a ``png``.

+    [--image]
+    If specified as True(boolean), will save the slices of the mgz file as ".png" image files along with the numpy files.

     [--label <prefixForLabelDirectories>]
     Prefixes the string <prefixForLabelDirectories> to each filtered directory name.
 This is mostly for possible downstream processing,